Last Updated: February 15, 2018

-Do you know a family planning air travel with children five and under?
-Here are some great ideas for gifts for toddlers, preschoolers and kindergartners (and their parents) getting ready to travel by plane for vacation, adventure or to visit family for the holidays.
+Do you know a family planning air travel with preschooler?
+Here are some great ideas for gifts for toddlers, preschoolers and kindergartners (and their parents) getting ready for air travel for vacation, adventure or to visit family for the holidays.

 Books – If this is a child’s first time traveling, talking about the trip in advance could be invaluable.
 Along with new backpacks (we talk about them here), my children received several air travel books months before our planned trip.

 With every reading, we had a chance to anticipate the visit with family, as well as discuss any concerns about the logistics of the trip.